firstmatecloud/general-guidelines-repo/GUIDELINES.md

 ### Logging

 - Log messages should be clear and meaningful.
 They should provide enough context to understand the issue.
-- Log messages should contain all relevant information withour exposing sensitive data.
+- Log messages should contain all relevant information without exposing sensitive data on info level.